 Dependency on a Few Strong Products

-While Nvidia has numerous products, not all the products are performing strongly in the market.
+While Nvidia has numerous products, not all of the products are performing strongly in the market.
 A few of the products have a high market share.
 This makes the company vulnerable to any threats that could threaten the few strong products.
-The company needs to increase its innovation to strengthen the rest of the products.
+The company needs to increase its innovation to strengthen the rest of its products.

 High Operational Costs